 These Horseradish Potato Kugel Muffins have a unique flavor that will surprise your guests!

 Nut Crusted Salmon with Creamy Chrain Sauce is perfect as a Passover main or a as a starter at your seder.
-The crunchy nuts and the heat of the chrain are a delicious combination.
+The crunchy nuts and the heat of the chrain, which is the Yiddish word for horseradish are a delicious combination.

-These Stuffed Endive Boats are easy to make and the endives are a great replacement for wraps during a Chol Hamoed picnic.
+These Stuffed Endive Boats are easy to make and the endives are a great replacement for wraps during a Passover picnic.

-Stay tuned for more tips, tricks, menus ideas and Passover tidbits with our daily Passover Countdown articles, sign up to get them in your email here, make sure to check off Passover Countdown.
+Stay tuned for more tips, tricks, menu ideas and Passover tidbits with our daily emails, sign up for our email here, make sure to check off Passover Countdown to get them during the month leading up to the biggest cooking holiday of the year.

-Check out all of this year’s Passover Countdown posts here.
+Check out a whole Passover Countdown of posts here.